pattersongp/1004-f18/README.md

 NOTE:
 Script expects your headers to look something like:
 ```
-name,uni,id,ta,1.10 (5 pts),1.11 (5 pts), ...
-3.33 (5 pts)	Comments	Total
+name,uni,id,ta,1.10 (5 pts),1.11 (5 pts),...,3.33 (5 pts),comments,total
 ```

 ```
-usage: postgrades.py [-h] -f GRADING_SHEET -a ASSN_ID -p PUSH_GRADE
+usage: postgrades.py [-h] -f GRADING_SHEET -e ENV_FNAME -p PUSH_GRADE

 Program for posting grades to Canvas using the Canvas API.
 The last command
 line argument determines whether or not to push the grades to Canvas or do a
 trial run to see what the output would be.
-Note that the COURSE_ID_SECTION1
+Note that the COURSE_ID global at
-global at the top is specific to the course that you're tryin to push grades
+the top is specific to the course that you're tryin to push grades to.
-to.

 optional arguments:
   -h, --help            show this help message and exit
   -f GRADING_SHEET, --file GRADING_SHEET
                         File with updated grades for postgrades.py to push to
                         Canvas
-  -a ASSN_ID, --assn-id ASSN_ID
-                        Assignment ID
+  -e ENV_FNAME, --env ENV_FNAME
+                        JSON file that contains Canvas parameters
   -p PUSH_GRADE, --push PUSH_GRADE
                         post to Canvas True/False
 ```